 FLUID-APPLIED MEMBRANE AIR BARRIER

-Vapor-retarding membranes function as air barriers, and vapor retarders and are usually located on the warm side of primary wall insulation.
+Vapor impermeable membranes function as air barriers, and vapor retarders and are usually located on the warm side of primary wall insulation.
 Because the warm-side location within a wall cross section may be different in cold northern climates than in warm southern climates with air-conditioned interiors, dew point calculations or more sophisticated vapor-flow analyses may be needed to determine location of air barrier.

-Fluid-Applied, Vapor-Retarding Membrane Air Barrier: [Elastomeric, modified bituminous] [or] [synthetic polymer] membrane.
+Fluid-Applied, Vapor Impermeable Membrane Air Barrier: Two-component, self-curing synthetic-rubber-based membrane, free of solvents, isocyanates and bitumen, suitable for spray application to wet film and dry film thickness of 60 mils (1.5 mm).

 See Editing Instruction No. 1 in the Evaluations in Division 7 Section "Air Barriers" for cautions about naming manufacturers and products.
-Retain one of first two subparagraphs and list of manufacturers and products below.
-See Division 1 Section "Product Requirements."

 Consult ABAA's Web site for a current listing of reviewed air barrier products.

-Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following:

-Products: Subject to compliance with requirements, provide one of the following:
+Basis-of-Design Product: Subject to compliance with requirements, provide GCP Advanced Technologies Construction Products; "Perm-A-Barrier Liquid", or a comparable product by one of the following:

-GCP Advanced TechnologiesElastomeric Modified Bituminous Membrane:

-Review Project requirements for VOC limitations.
-Henry Company's "Air-Bloc 06" is solvent type with VOC content of 370 g/L. Remaining products are waterborne types with lower VOC contents.

-Carlisle Coatings & Waterproofing; Barriseal.

-Henry Company; Air-Bloc 06.

-Meadows, W. R., Inc.; Air-Shield LM.

-NEI; AC [AVS1] [AVS2].

-Tremco Incorporated; ExoAir.

-<Insert manufacturer's name; product name or designation.>

-Synthetic Polymer Membrane:
+Synthetic Membrane:

-Henry Company's "Air-Bloc 21" is trowel grade, "Air-Bloc 21S" is spray grade, and "Air-Bloc 21FR" is fire resistive, for use in fire-rated wall assemblies.
-Its "Air-Bloc" 20-series products are solvent type; "Air-Bloc 32" is waterborne type.

-Grace, W. R. & Co.; Perm-A-Barrier Liquid.

 Henry Company; Air-Bloc [21 or 21S] [21FR] [32].

 Rubber Polymer Corporation; Rub-R-Wall Airtight.